Pros and Cons of Cataract Surgery

 JL Eye Specialists is an ophthalmology clinic in Singapore that specialises in general ophthalmology, cornea, refractive (LASIK), and cataract surgery.

 To cover the expenses that you may incur, we accept several corporate and international insurance policies.
-If you have any of the insurance plans below, please let us know when you schedule an appointment with us.
+If you have any of the insurance plans at this side, please let us know when you schedule an appointment with us.
 For more questions, feel free to contact us at +65 6258 8966.

 Corporate Insurance